-I’m currently a Visiting Assistant Professor at Lebanon Valley College in a 3-year position.
+I’m currently a Visiting Assistant Professor at Lebanon Valley College in a three-year position.
 My primary responsibilities are to teach a variety of undergraduate mathematics course.
 Here, we teach the students to use their books as resources, to work with their professors and each other, and to develop their mathematical reasoning and communication skills through written assignments and presentations.

 During my time at Bryn Mawr College, I had the opportunity to be a Teaching Assistant for a wide variety of courses in the department.
 Since each professor has their own style, this provided me with a multitude of teaching examples from which to learn.
 I have since incorporated several of those styles into my own teaching.